ItokawaK/MoNaS/README.md

 - `-s`, `--species`

   This option specifies the name of directory storing reference files of each species.
-In default, the **species_dir/** will be searched in the **MoNaS/references/**.
+In default, this directory will be searched in the **MoNaS/references/**.
-In stead, you can explicitly specify another directory using `-r, --ref_root` option.
+In stead, you can explicitly specify another directory using `-r, --ref_root` option (see below).
-If the program could not find **bwadb/**, **hisatdb/**, **ref.fa.fai** or **ref.dict** within the reference directory, MoNaS will automatically try to create them.

 - `-l`, `--sample_list`

   Specify a path of space-delimited text file describing sample names and FASTQ paths (paried-ends or single-end) in each single row.

 ```example
   sample1 pe_1F.fq[.gz] pe_1R.fq[.gz]